 Unfortunately, a day of sightseeing is normally not going to generate and store enough power to charge even a tablet, much less a laptop.
 Unless you’re hiking in Norway in the summer, that is, and can keep charging until bedtime.
 It’s going to take you close to 12 hours of sunlight to store enough power for a laptop battery to fully recharge.
 (That will charge your camera battery several times over though.)

+Are you a solar-powered traveler?
 What have you used in your travels off the grid to stay charged and lit up?

 This post—like many others on this blog—contains affiliate links.
 You will never pay more by buying something by clicking through this site rather than going direct to the merchant, but you may help contribute to my travel gear purchase fund.
 Full disclosure statement available in the navigation.